haileyljohnson/haileyljohnson.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Student at the University of Wisconsin-Madison advised by [Professor Bilge Mutlu][http://bilgemutlu.com/] in the [People and Robots Lab][https://peopleandrobots.wisc.edu/].
-I was awarded the NSF GRFP in 2023.
+I was awarded the NSF Graduate Research Fellowship in 2023.

 <!--